cat-isa/lyriXplorer/docs/GETTING_STARTED.md

    - Try clearing browser cookies

 2. **No lyrics found:**
-   - Check if Genius/Musixmatch APIs are configured
    - Some songs may not have lyrics available
    - Try different search terms

 3. **Slow performance:**
-   - First run will be slower due to model downloads
+   - First run will be slower due to model downloads and data fetching
    - Large playlists take time to process
    - Consider reducing max results